American Revolution Officer Commissions: Money, Not Merit Mattered Most

 Photo by Ken Bohrer at AmericanRevolutionPhotos.com

 To counter this, there were examples in the American system in which merit, not money, played a major role.
 General Daniel Morgan, leader of Virginia riflemen and hero of the Battle of Cowpens, came from a moderate background to become one of the greatest American warriors.
-One thinks of Colonel Thomas Knowlton, simple Connecticut farmer, whose men held the fence at Bunker Hill, repulsing rank after rank of redcoats and whose leadership qualities was recognized among the finest in the American army; truely a tragedy when he died in combat early on in the war at Harlem Heights.
+One thinks of Colonel Thomas Knowlton, simple Connecticut farmer, whose men held the fence at Bunker Hill, repulsing rank after rank of redcoats and whose leadership qualities was recognized among the finest in the American army; truly a tragedy when he died in combat early on in the war at Harlem Heights.
 And Quaker Major General Nathanael Greene, the mastermind of the war in the south which ultimately contributed to General Cornwallis’ defeat at Yorktown, who rose from private to Major General in one year based solely on his natural ability to act decisively as a true leader of men.

 For further reading, check out these great books on Amazon.